 9. Moira Furnace Museum & Country Park

 We recently visited volunteer-run Moira Furnace before a timeslot at Calke Abbey and it was absolutely fantastic.
-With canal boat rides at weekends and through school holidays, their museum opening on the 22nd May and stunning woodland and canal-side walks, it really is a special place to visit.
+With canal boat rides at weekends and through school holidays, their museum and stunning woodland and canal-side walks, it really is a special place to visit.

 10. Twin Lakes theme park

-With rides suitable for children of all ages, daily events and even a farm to enjoy, we have always enjoyed our visits to Twin Lakes.
+With rides suitable for children of all ages, daily events, a splash park and even a farm to enjoy, we have always enjoyed our visits to Twin Lakes.

 11. Swadlincote Snowsports Centre

 If you’re looking for a day out for kids over the age of 4, that’s great for younger and older kids as well as adults too Swadlincote Snowsports Centre is your answers.
 With snow tubing, a toboggan run, drop slide, ski lessons and holiday clubs, it is a great place to visit in the school holidays.